Collection Development Policy

 Standards

-Due to the evolving nature and growing number of standards available it is not feasible for the Library to purchase single standards.
+Due to the evolving nature and growing number of available standards, it is not feasible for the Library to purchase single standards.
 Instead, select standards are made available through subscriptions.
-For more information and access to standards visit our Standards Research Guide.
+For more information and access to standards, visit our Standards Research Guide.

 Collections